brettz9/jtlt/README.md

 4. Support pull parsing/streaming?

-5. Support Promise API in addition to callbacks
+5. Support Promise API in addition to callbacks (reconcile with current chaining; see also XQuery FLWOR to-do)

 6. Add [XQuery Functions](https://code.google.com/p/jsxqueryparser/source/browse/trunk/jsxqueryparser/XQueryParser.js#1768)
     (also supporting DOM and JSON where possible) as plug-in.
 Also add, if not